 The Agency PREA Coordinator and Facility Director indicated that upon receiving a report of sexual abuse, the facility would refer to the agency policy to coordinate a response to an incident.
 Interviews with random staff indicated that first responders would notify their supervisor, separate the alleged victim(s) and suspect(s), and secure the crime scene.
-Interviews with staff who could be first responders did not indicate awareness of the LASD PREA Response Card.
-Several staff interviewed indicated they would be responsible for preliminary investigative steps, which includes collection of evidence.
-Staff did not provide details regarding what should be preserved, how it should be preserved, or when it should be preserved.
 Investigative staff indicated first responders and deputies conducting preliminary investigative steps would secure the crime scene and preserve and/or collect evidence.
 It was also mentioned that LASD's crime lab collects evidence.